 A Homecoming

-Miss Janie had also forwarded another letter, which Grace Green promptly read:
+Miss Janie had also forwarded another letter:

 Dear Mr. and Mrs. Compton: